 I have a little bit of extra money saved, so who should I give it to?
 I've already "Paid it Forward" at the Davis Phinney Victory Summit I attended in Las Vegas.
 I sponsored someone during the Unity Walk as well.
 I sent a donation to Wikipedia because I use it for info often.
 I've sent free copies of my Parkinson's Humor book to people who I thought might need a laugh or two.
 I've given local Parkies rides to the Doctor or to our support group meetings.
 Ding!
 Another email.

 Who has helped the Yuma area people with Parkinson's the most this year?
 Who has helped me the most?
 Maybe I should use this as a deciding factor.
 In this case, the answer is easy.
-It's the instructor who teaches the SilverSneakers® exercise classes.
-I think I'll give her an end of the year tip!
+It's my Wonderful Husband!
+I think I will buy him a nice dessert.
 It won't be tax deductible, but that doesn't matter.